 We do quiet reading every day and read with a member of staff as many times as possible throughout the week.
 We encourage children in the Lions’ class to read for pleasure.
 We expect them to read out of school at least 3 times a week.
 Additional reading is rewarded with House Points – 1 for 4 reads, 2 for 5 reads etc.

 We ask families, where possible, to take some time during the week to listen to their child read, to read to them and to sign their yellow reading records.
 Comments on their reading will be read by teaching staff and are appreciated.

 Children’s reading is assessed by a programme we use called Accelerated Reader.
 This programme gives the children a ZPD level which they have written in the front of their reading records.
 This is the same ZPD level used at Carlisle Library.

-Handwriting practice will take place weekly in school.
+Handwriting practice will take place regularly in school.
 Children will be expected to write in a neat, cursive style, with regular letter heights and ascenders and descenders clearly defined.
 They will be taught correct joining of letters and from time to time, extra handwriting practice may be sent home.
 Pen licences will be awarded for consistently neat handwriting!

 Should you wish to have a longer chat about anything to do with your child’s education, or any concerns you may have, we can make an appointment to do so at a mutually convenient time.